e-l-i-s-a-1/Principles-of-Digital-Fabrication-Group-23/README.md

 pico:
     dev:
-        -collection of Python-scripts tested with Pico (including the final "main_final.py") -micropython firmware for Pico (.uf2)
+        -collection of Python-scripts tested with Pico (including the final "main_final.py") -final code with some comments as a .png -micropython firmware for Pico (.uf2)
         -schematic as a pptx- and jpeg-file